How to Survive Travel to India as a Beginner, What to Eat & Drink, Scams to Avoid & Everything Else You Need to Know

 149) The caste system still exists.
 It’s composed of “priests” (Brahmins), “warriors” (Kshatriyas), “merchants” (Vaishyas) & “workers” (Shudras).
 Unfortunately this division seems to cause discrimination between the castes and can get confusing without knowing the ins and outs.

 150) Most animals get abused, except for cows.
-Be it a dog, cat, chicken (meant for consumption), an ox (drawing a cart), or a horse (suffering from EPM in need of serious help), animal abuse in India can be shocking and seems to be everywhere.
+Be it a dog, cat, chicken (meant for consumption), an ox (drawing a cart), animal abuse in India can be shocking and seems to be everywhere.
 It is a conundrum as to why this happens especially since India is the birthplace of the concept of Ahimsa or “non-violence”.
 The one animal that is largely exempt from this abuse is the cow because it holds particular importance in the Hindu religion.
 Although, you often see cows eating trash which is different kind of abuse.

 151) Almost everyone will try to get your money.
 Since hundreds of millions of Indians are living on less than $2/day the struggle for survival is a real issue.
 The main thing is to have your wits about yourself and be compassionate but I advice you do not ever give money to beggars.